thejoshcrawford/thejoshcrawford/README.md

 - 👋  &nbsp; Hi, I’m @thejoshcrawford
 - 👀  &nbsp; I’m a jack of all trades and am interested in all things crypto, but searching for a specialty.
-- 🌱  &nbsp; I’m currently learning general defi and nft ins and outs.
-I'm building a defi swap for SmartBCH.
+- 🌱  &nbsp; I’m currently learning general defi by reworking Sushiswap for the SmartBCH chain.
 - 💞️  &nbsp; I’m looking to collaborate on defi projects.
 - 📫  &nbsp; You can reach me at josh@crawford.cc